Alraune (1952 film): Music

 The film's soundtrack and music was composed by Werner Richard Heymann, who had a well known career in the German industry and Hollywood.
-The only two songs on the soundtrack were sung by Hildegard Knef, with the songs "Huet' befall' ice mir" and "Das lied von kinsmen mächden" written by lyricist Robert Gilbert.
+The only two songs on the soundtrack were sung by Hildegard Knef, with the songs "Heut' gefall' ich mir" and "Das Lied vom einsamen Mädchen" written by lyricist Robert Gilbert.
 The sound team consisted of Heinz Terworth and Klang-Film Eurocord.

 Release

 Alraune was released in Germany on 23 October 1952 where it was distributed by Gloria-Filmverleih.
 In 1957 Hal Roach Junior's, Distributors Corporation of America released Alraune, now renamed Unnatural: The Fruit of Evil, in an English dubbed version to arthouse and grindhouse theaters.
 The English language version was recorded by the American Dubbing Company.

 Adaptations

 A number of films and other works are based on or inspired by the novel Alraune.

 Alraune (1952) is the fifth adaptation of Ewers' book, the first being the 1918 silent version directed by Michael Curtiz which has long been believed to no longer exist in studio archives.
 The second adaptation came shortly after which, despite the title, has very little to no connection to the novel other than the Mandrake root.
 A third adaptation was then released a decade later with Alraune (1928 film), a black and white version though silent, with it being widely considered the best adaptation which was directed by Henrik Galeen.
 In comparison to the film in 1928, C. Hooper Trask of The New York Times wrote, "if you like this sort of thing you'll find it a superior product.
 Heinrich Galeen has directed with photographic imagination—no question that the picture has atmosphere".
 In 1995 a character named "Professor Ten Brincken", in Kim Newman's vampire novel The Bloody Red Baron, is the 'mad scientist' who creates Alraune.
 A black and white miniseries of comics books was released between 1998 and 2004: Alraune, was illustrated by Tony Greis.
 The comic books deviate significantly from the novel as the main character is cursed and must live as if she is Alraune until she can find a way out from under the curse.